mikaeltorni/prompts/README.md

 # Copy Prompts To Projects

 This utility copies specific prompt files from a central global prompts directory to multiple projects based on a JSON configuration file.
-It also ensures each project's `.gitignore` contains the proper entry, and creates git commits as needed.
+It also automatically copies the `programming_guidelines` folder to all projects, ensures each project's `.gitignore` contains the proper entry, and creates git commits as needed.

 ## Features

 - Copies specific prompt files to multiple repositories
+- **Always copies the `programming_guidelines` folder to all projects**
 - Updates `.gitignore` files to include `.cursor/rules/global_prompts`
 - Creates appropriate git commits for each repository
 - Provides detailed logging of operations